CulDeVu/culdevu.github.io/thought/2025-03-08-moon-clock.md

 - An ecliptic coordinate system, but centered on the solar system's barycenter, used to calculate the "mean distance" to planets.

 As I understand, all coordinates in the book are geocentric, not geodetic, so you don't have to worry about that.

-Before getting into the actual position of the sun and moon, I should first go over all the stuff that has to be accounted for separately.

-Also as I understand it, the book gives formulas for computing the *actual* positions of the various bodies, not apparent positions, so a delay should be applied to account for time it takes light to travel and how fast it's moving. [calculate the time dialation of jupiter and compare it to its moving speed].

-When it comes to computing where a body is visually in the sky, there's also the effect of parallax.
-Depending on which side of the earth you're on, you will see different bodies at slightly different angles in the sky.
-There's also the parallactic angle, the angle that the body appears to be rotated, which changes throughout the day and the body moves across the sky.
-[TODO: image]

-You'll need to compute the nutation.
-This is a small angle

-You'll need to calculate the precession

-In addition to the normal precession there's another even smaller precession about the line of nodes.
-Normal precession just rotates the ecliptic and equatorial planes, but doesn't change the angle between them.
-But that angle *does* change, on a cycle of about

 ```
 var image = atob("sLAB//////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////6AAL////////////////////////9QBVVRX//////////////////////4AAAAAAP/////////////////////QAAVVVUBf////////////////////AAAAACAAD////////////////////AAAVVVVVVX//////////////////+AAAAAKoAAA//////////////////9VVVVVVVVUVVf////////////////+AAAACqqqqAIL////////////////9FVVVVVVVVVVVX///////////////+AACqqqq6/6AAi////////////////BVVVVVVVVVVVVV///////////////ACqr/qqqq/qCCgP//////////////VVVVVVVVVVVVVVV//////////////gCr/+qqqqqqqAKgP/////////////1VVVVVVVVVVVVVVVf////////////wAqruqoKqiqqqqKqD////////////1VVVVVVVVVVVVVVVVf///////////4Cv6qi6oqqqqqqqICD///////////9VVVVVVVVVVVVVVVVVf//////////+ivqqv/qiqqKqqqIKCj///////////VVVVVVVVVVVVVVVVVVf//////////qrqqru//qqir+quqgAr//////////1VVVVVVVVVVVVVVVVVVf/////////7r+oq////qoKr+r4qACr/////////9VVVVVVVVVVVVVVVVVVVf////////+//qv/////qiqrvv6AACD/////////VVVVVVVVVVVVVVVVVVVVf////////v/qr//////qr/7++qAAKD////////1VVVVVVVVVVVVVVVVVVVVf/////////+q/////6+o///6qACAAD///////9VVVVVVVVVVVVVVVVVVVVVf/////////6r/////+/r///4qAAKIH///////1VVVVVVVVVVVVVVVVVUVVV///////7/+q//////6+v///+gAgKov//////9VVVVVVVVVVVVVVVVVVVVVV//////+//77//////67////6AKqqoP//////VVVVVVVVVVVVVVVVVVVVVVV//////7/////////6r/////oIqo/qf/////9VVVVVVVVVVVVVVVVVVVVVVX/////+/////////7+q/////qqqr/o//////VVVVVVVVVVVVVVVVVVVVVVVX/////////////////r////+q4iP/r/////9VVVVVVVVVVVVVVVVVVVVVVVf////+/////////6r+v////6roA//r/////VVVVVVVVVVVVVVVVVVVVVVVVf//////////////+6q/////6/6A/+P////9VVVVVVVVVVVVVVVVVVVVQVVV///////////////7qL///////qD/6v////VVVVVVVVVVVVVVVVVVVVVVVVV///////////////+qv//////+qD/q////9VVVVVVVVVVVVVVVVVVVVVVVVX///+//+////////6u//47v//+oL+q////VVVVVVVVVVVVVVVVVVVVXVVVVX//////7//7/v//+q///r/////oKqj///9VVVVVVVVVVVVVVVVV1VVVVVVVf/////+P///////qv/6+v////6oq6v///1VVVVVVVVVVVVVVVVVVVVVVVVV///7/////////+vv///6/////v6KqP///VVVVVVVVVVVVVVVVVVVVVVVVVX///7////////uv/////r/////76qq///1VVVVVVVVVVVVVV1VXVVVVVVVVX/////////66q7v////6v////+r6qr///VVVVVVVVVVVVVVVVVVVVVVVVVVf////////+rqqr//7//qv//////7uv//9VdVVVVVVVVVVVVVVVVVVVVVVVV//+//////6qqqv/+ruqK/////v//6///1X1VVVVVVVVVVVVVVVVVVVVVVVX//7//////qqCq//qquqq///r7//+r//9VV1VVVVVVVVVVVVVVVVVVVVVVVf//v//////qgL//+qogCp//+qv//6r//1Vf1VVVVVVVV1VVVVVVVVFVVVVV//+////+//6r///6qqgCr//4q///qv//VVdVVVVVVVVXVVVVVVVVVVVVVVV//z////6v/q/////6oAiq/+qq//+q//9VVdVVVVVVVVVVVVVVVVVVVVVVVX//v///+q+vr////+6IACCv+qq//6r//1VVV1VVVVVVVVVVVVVVVVVVVVVVf/+v///+r/+r///r+iCogAuoiv/+Kv//VVVVVVVVVVVVVVVVVVVVVVVVVVV//6v///6//7q//6rqgKIAD/qCv/oq//9VVVVVVVVVVVVVVVVVUVVVVVVVVX//i///////66//6qqoioAq6oCv+ir//1VVVVVVVVVVVVVVVVVRVVVVVVVVf/8K////////7/6iqqgAACqqqCvuqv//VV9VXVVVVVVVVVVVVVVVVVVVVVV//wr////////q6ioqoAAACCPqKq6q//9VVVVVVVVVVVVVVVRVVVVVVVVVVX//KP/////7/+r+qqqgCIAAKv4qLqr//1VXVX1VVVVVVVVVVVVFVVVVVVVVf/+q///////+6v6qqqgAAAAL+Ag6qv//VVVV3VVVVVVVVVVVVVVBVVVVVVV//6L/////+//q/+qqqIgAAAv+Iq6q//9VVVXdVVVVVVVVVVVVVUFVVVVVVf//oL/////6//r/6qqoigIACv4q6Kr//9VXdVVVVVVVVVVVVVVVVBVVVVVV//+or/////r//7/qqoKACAAK/qrgqf//1VVVVVVVVVVVVVVVVVVUVVVVVVX//6ru////+v//r/6qqoAIAAK6qqir///VVVVVVVVVVVVVVVVVVVVVVVVVVf//yuv/////////+qqiCiAAAoKqoqv//9VVVVVVVVVVVVVVVVVVVVVVVVVX///o6//////+///+qoCoAiACogAoi///9VVVVVVVVVVVVVVVVVVVVVVVVVf//+Cq///v//7///qgiKAAIAIKAAAn///1VVVVVVVVVVVVVVVVVVUVVVUVV///8Kq+v+v/7v//+oKooAKAAAoAAC////VVVVVVVVVVVVVVVVVVVFVVUBVX///4ii7qq//7///6ioKACIAACAAAL////VUVVVVVVVVVVVVVRVVVVVVQBV////qqiv6q7+v///qCggACAAAAAAA////9VVVVVVVVVVVVVVVFVVVVVVAVX////gqq+qr+u+///oICACgAAAAAAL////9VVVVVdVVVVVVVFVVVFVVFUBV////+qyqqP/6/////gAAAIAgAAAAA/////1VVVVVVVVVVVVVRVVRVVVVAFX////+qiqq///u///+gAAAAAAAAAAL/////VVVVVVVVVVVVVRRVVFVVVVFV/////6qCqr//////6gAAAAAAAAAAA//////VVVVVVVVVVVVVQFURVVVVRFX/////4AAqv//6+77oAAAAAAAgAAAL//////VVVVVVVVVVVQAVVVVVVVUVV//////gAAKP/+rqqoAAAAAAAAAACq//////9VFVVVVVVVVQAFRRVVVVUVVX//////gACAv/q6oAAAAAAAAAAAAIr//////9UFVVVVVVRVAAAVVVVVVVVV///////KAICq6r/gAAAAAAAACAAAi///////1VVRVVVVVREAAABVVVVVVVf//////+CgoAKq+qgAAAAAAAAAAAKv///////1VVVVVVVVRAAAFBRVVVBVV///////+CIgAqqqgAAAAAAAAAAACD////////1VVVVVVVVRBABUVVVURVVf///////+Kqqq6qiAAAAAAAAAAACC/////////1VVVVVVVVRVAAFVVVVVVX////////+IqiK6CqoAAAAAAAAAAAv/////////1VVVVVVVVEFBAFVVVVVV/////////8ioqqqAAAAAAAAAAAACL//////////VVVVVVVVUVQAQVVVVVVf/////////8KoqigCIAAAAAAAAAAAP//////////VVVVVVVVQAAAVVVVVVX//////////+KKqqiCIAAAAAAAAAAD///////////1VVVVVVVEBBQVVVVVV///////////+CqqqqAgAAAAAAAAAA////////////1VVVVVVUQABVVVVVVf///////////+CqqqqAgAAAAAAAAAf////////////1VVVVVVRQUBQVVVVf/////////////AoKqqKAAAAAAAAAP/////////////9VVVVVVUEBVUVVQX//////////////oKqqoAAAAAAAAAD//////////////9VVVVVVUEVVFRVV///////////////4KAqoAAAAAAAAD////////////////VVVVVVUABEAFV////////////////+CoAAAAAAAAAD/////////////////1VVVVVAARAAF//////////////////gAAAAAAAAAD//////////////////9VVVVVAAAAF///////////////////4AAAAAAAAD////////////////////1VRVVQAAX/////////////////////gAAAAAA///////////////////////VQQAQF////////////////////////+AAAv//////////////////////////X///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////8=");